heythisisgordon/SyntheticErrandsScheduler-v3/docs/readme.md

 ## Visualization

-The program generates two visualization files when run in CLI mode:
+The program includes visualization of the city layout and route:

-- `initial_greedy_schedule.png`: Visualization of the initial greedy schedule
+- In CLI mode, generates `initial_greedy_schedule.png` and `optimized_schedule.png`
-- `optimized_schedule.png`: Visualization of the optimized schedule
+- In GUI mode, displayed in the "Visualization" tab and the "Greedy Schedule Visualization" tab

-These files show the city layout, customer and contractor locations, and the routes for each day.
+- Shows the city layout, customer and contractor locations, and the routes for each day

-In GUI mode, the visualization is displayed in the "Visualization" tab.
+- The greedy schedule visualizer now accurately represents travel time between errands

 ## Optimization